SaraPetre/u07-Group-Project-systemutveckling_DevOps/readme.md

 # Part 2

 ## Python script
-We use prometheus_client and requests library
+We use prometheus_client and requests library.
 Check the main.py-file in the functions that you use the same authentication as we or change in the main-file next to "auth".
 We have set username to "admin" and same for password.
 To start the server, run the script.